AzmiHaider92/GenerativeModels/MLLearning/README.md

 ---

-# 10. Gradient Descent and SGD
+# 4. Gradient Descent and SGD

 ## Why We Need Gradient Descent

 For simple models like coin tosses, we can solve analytically.

-But autoregressive neural networks are extremely complicated:
+But some model families, autoregressive neural networks for example, are extremely complicated:

 $$
 P_\theta(x) = \prod_{i=1}^N P_\theta(x_i|x_{\lt i})